nya00001/mtm6302-capstone-nya00001/README.md

 - Class labs and lectures

 ## Challenges Faced

 - **API Integration**: Integrating with the Quiz API required handling asynchronous data fetching and parsing.
 - **Highlighting Selected Answer**: Ensured that the selected answer is highlighted for user feedback.
 - **Submitting Answers**: Implemented functionality to submit answers successfully.
-- **Redirection between pages**: I had issues to start the quiz and view the results page whn answering, after some research I fixed this by using window.location.href.
+- **Redirection between Sections**: Faced issues starting the quiz and viewing the results page.
+- **Local Storage Issues**: Encountered problems with updating the difficulty level in local storage.
+- **Single Page Application Transition**: Faced challenges in converting three separate HTML pages into a single-page application.
+- **Functionality Integration**: Ensured all functions worked correctly across the entire application.